Makuo12/metal/README.md

 ## What We Do

-Metal offers a cutting-edge, contactless payment solution via mobile banking applications.
-By integrating **RISC-V chips** and **satellite modules**, we ensure that mobile devices can process payments with unparalleled speed, security, and cost-efficiency.
+Metal provides an easy, low-cost, and secure payment solution using smart devices and cards.
+No more expensive POS terminals or lengthy transfer processes—just a fast and reliable way to complete transactions.

 ---